-Staffing Study
+• Staffing Study

-The Internal Audit Oversight and Training Section formed a committee of Chief Audit Executives to look at developing an Internal Audit Department staffing and workload survey.
-The purpose of the survey was not only to provide data for benchmarking internal audit department size, but also to provide data on how internal audit departments utilize their resources within their respective agencies.
-Several existing benchmarking instruments were studied and the committee has decided to incorporate some of the questions and customize other questions to address unique issues that face internal audit departments in Virginia.
-The survey will be distributed and the results compiled for distribution to the internal audit agencies.
+The Internal Audit Oversight and Training Section formed a committee of chief audit executives to develop an internal audit department staffing and workload survey.
+The purpose of the survey was not only to provide data for benchmarking an internal audit department size, but to offer data on how internal audit departments utilize resources within their respective agencies.
+Several existing benchmarking instruments were studied, and the committee has decided to incorporate some of the questions and customize others to address unique issues that face internal audit departments in Virginia.
+The survey will be distributed and results compiled for distribution to internal audit agencies.